Valerius of Saragossa

-Saint Valerius of Saragossa (San Valero; Sant Valero) (d.
-315 AD) is the patron saint of Saragossa.
+Saint Valerius of Saragossa (San Valero; Sant Valero; died 315 AD) is the patron saint of Zaragoza (formerly also known in English as Saragossa).
 He was bishop of this city from 290 until his death.
 He assisted at the Council of Elvira.
 His feast day is January 29.

 History

-Saint Valerius (4th century) was born in Caesaraugusta (Saragossa) and became bishop of the city.
+Saint Valerius (4th century) was born in Caesaraugusta (Zaragoza) and became bishop of the city.
 He participated in the council of Elbira (Granada), possibly around the year 306, and ordained Vincent of Saragossa as a deacon, commissioned to preach in the diocese.
 Since Valerius had a speech impediment, Vincent became his spokesman.
 Valerius has been described as somewhat timid and retiring.
 Both Valerius and Vincent suffered imprisonment under Diocletian.

 Valerius was held captive in Valencia during Diocletian's persecution and banished for a time. to a place called Enetum, near Barbastro.
 He died about 315.

 Veneration

 In 1050, some remains that were considered his were transferred to Roda de Isábena, and from 1118, after the entry into Zaragoza of the Christian troops of Alfonso I, the Battler, these remains were transferred to Zaragoza in successive shipments throughout several decades.

 A chapel dedicated to him can be found at the Catedral del Salvador.
 It includes a baroque entryway of gilded wood from the seventeenth century with scenes of the saints Valerius, Vincent, and Lawrence.
 The walls were painted by García Ferrer.
 There is also a reliquary bust of San Valerio, which was donated by Pope Benedict XIII in 1397.